Study Abroad Program Overview

 Consider extending your UCEAP participation from the fall to the spring program.

-Each semester, all students not only participate in a week-long off-site excursion, but also visit four sites in and around Berlin on selected Fridays as integral and mandatory parts of the overall academic program: the Reichstag building and/or the Chancellor's Office, the site of the former Nazi concentration camp at Sachsenhausen, the former prison complex in Berlin-Hohenschönhausen of East Germany’s state security police, and the royal palace Sanssouci as well as the 1945 allied conference site in nearby Potsdam.
+Each semester, all students not only participate in a week-long excursion to nearby European cities, but also visit four sites in and around Berlin on selected Fridays as integral and mandatory components of the overall academic program: the Reichstag building and/or the Chancellor's Office, the site of the former Nazi concentration camp at Sachsenhausen, the former prison complex in Berlin-Hohenschönhausen of East Germany’s state security police, and the royal palace Sanssouci as well as the 1945 allied conference site in nearby Potsdam.

 All participants are invited to select up to three events from a concert, opera, and soccer program, with the tickets made available through the program, in addition to numerous suggestions made by the program staff regarding other cultural opportunities in the city.
 Program participants also receive a pass for use in all museums associated with the Foundation for State Museums in Berlin (Staatliche Museen zu Berlin).